 Why General Insurance Liability Won’t Cover Cyber Crimes

-Just one cybersecurity incident can cost tens of thousands of dollars, so it costs too much to include in general liability policies.
-Also, the number of risks is a large factor in insurance premiums, so premiums could change as organizations grow and add more infrastructure to their environment.
+Just one cybersecurity incident can cost tens of thousands of dollars, making it too costly for insurers to cover in general liability policies.
+Also, the volume of risks is a large factor in insurance premiums.
+That makes actuarial calculations difficult, especially as organizations grow and add more infrastructure to their environment.

 What Does Cyber Insurance Cost?